Gargee-srivastava/FAKE-NEWS-DETECTION-SYSTEM/API/Offensive_text/README.md

 Offensive language such as insulting, hurtful, derogatory or obscene content directed from one person to another person and open for others undermines objective discussions.

-focus on Hate speech and Offensive language identification offered for English
+[HASOC](https://hasocfire.github.io/hasoc/2019/dataset.html) dataset focus on Hate speech and Offensive language identification offered for English

 ## Installation